 Whether it's a Valentine's Day gift for women or a Valentine's Day gift for men, a tree is an idea that takes you off the beaten track.
 Of all the Valentine's Day gift ideas you can find on the internet, in shops or from friends, none will be as original, bucolic and lasting as a tree.
 What gift can compete with a tree for duration and beauty?
-A tree can also be the perfect gift for many other occasions, whether that’s a wedding, a birth, Christmas, Father's Day or Mother’s Day, and even for a birth or to honor the memory of a loved one.
+A tree can also be the perfect gift for many other occasions, whether that’s a wedding, Christmas, Father's Day or Mother’s Day, and even for a birth or to honor the memory of a loved one.

 The trees you buy as an eco-friendly Valentine’s Day gift grow in our forests in France and Denmark.
 We first plant them in local nurseries where they are cared for by our foresters who bring them to maturity to produce valuable lumber.
 We apply the principles of sustainable forest management in all our forests, which means we avoid clear cuts and prefer continuous cover silviculture.
 That helps us promote and protect vital biodiversity.